Cyan Worlds: Uru and the return of Uru Live (2004–2007)

-Post-Myst

 After Uru Live closed, fans began developing their own server software.
 In response to this demand, Cyan Worlds released Untìl Uru in late 2004, a modified version of the client and server software of Live.
 This version of the game was unsupported – servers were owned and operated by fans, and no new content was provided.
 Later, through funding by GameTap, Cyan managed to offer the "D'mala" shard, an official game server.
 Fans also began developing new content for the game, in an unofficial context.

 In 2006, Rand Miller announced that Uru Live would return in full capacity using GameTap-hosted servers and funding.
 Cyan staff were re-hired and production of new Uru content began.